Te Tuhi curatorial internship

 Te Tuhi aims to use this space to contribute to a vibrant arts and cultural community in Tāmaki Makaurau Auckland, through principles of collaboration, experimentation and inclusiveness, engaging with the wider arts sector and the general public.

-back to Awards & residencies
+Back to awards & residencies